 - notify the competent authority of any incident having a substantial impact on the provision of a service.

-U.S.: draft Internet of Things Cybersecurity Improvement Act.
+U.S.: Internet of Things Cybersecurity Improvement Act 2020.

-Although the draft Act does not apply in relation to consumers, its effect could be that IoT devices supplied to consumers might also comply with the Act’s requirements, as manufactures may find it difficult to have one device version and security protocols for the U.S. government and others for other consumers.
+Although the Act does not apply in relation to consumers, its effect could be that IoT devices supplied to consumers might also comply with the Act’s requirements, as manufactures may find it difficult to have one device version and security protocols for the US federal government and others for other consumers.

 U.S.: FTC Act